-Ever seen a capacitor somewhere in a split-phase motor's circuit and wondered what exactly the point of that things is?
+Ever seen a capacitor somewhere in a split-phase motor's circuit and wondered what exactly the point of that thing is?
 That's what we'll talk about in this blog post.

 There are two different types of capacitors in split-phase motor circuits: start capacitors and run capacitors.
 Each type has a different set of parameters and serves a different purpose.
 But before we get into these specific types of capacitors, let's take a quick review on capacitors in general.